-Non-resident students residing outside of the state of Texas enrolled in a distance learning program pay a flat fee of \$710 per credit hour, which is \$2,130 per 3-hour course.
-A record processing fee of \$15 will be assessed each semester.
-Texas residents pay tuition of \$250 per credit hour, which is \$750 per 3-hour course and appropriate fees.
+Out of state students enrolled in a distance learning program pay a fee of \$724 per credit hour, which is \$2,172 per three hour course.
+A record processing flat fee of \$15, learning resource fee of \$13 per credit hour, Institutional information technology fee of \$20 per credit hour and School of Health Professions educational technology flat fee of \$165 will also be assessed each semester.
+A malpractice insurance flat fee of \$14.50 will be assessed annually.